 How to Host a Kid-Friendly Gingerbread Decorating Party

-We started this tradition about 18 years ago.
+Little Sprouts started this tradition about 18 years ago.
 We have entered our creations in contests, donated them to museum sales, and all kinds of things.
-We have been donating it to KidSpace for several years now and it seems to bring them much joy.
+Recently, we have been donating it to KidSpace for several years now and it seems to bring them much joy.

 Gingerbread house ideas